I am a former scholar of classics and mythology. I enjoy writing about the ancient world, popular science, and my hobbies.

 My eye doctor identified the problem: blepharitis, literally "inflammation of the eyelids."
 The cause is excess oil secreted around the eyes, which then builds up on the eyelids, irritating them and providing food for bacteria.
 Yuck!

 Luckily, there is a way to fight blepharitis, which you can probably guess.
 I've got mine in check, although I still have breakouts.
-But before I tell you what works for me, it's time for a disclaimer.
+But before I tell you what works for me, it's time for a warning:

 Common Blepharitis Symptoms